johnhatvani/JustATableCellFactory/README.md

 soon.

 ####2: Using
-There is are a few steps to take in order to reap the benefit of JATableCellFactory.
+There is are a few steps to take in order to use JATableCellFactory.
 <br/>3 steps, total.

  - ######1 Cells